 We’ve been working tirelessly to plan, prep and pack everything we will need for our Pacific Crest Adventure.
 But, let’s face it, you can only plan just so much.
-We will not compare our AT thru hike to the Pacific Crest Trail hike, that’s trying to compare apples to monkeys.
+We will not compare our AT thru hike to the Pacific Crest Trail hike.
 The one thing that does remain the same is that this is not about getting to the finish line, it’s about every step we take together along the way.

 We stayed up till 3am packing and going over all our lists of lists.
 Dion’s amazing parents woke up at 5 this morning to drive us to our 9am flight out of JFK.
 We said our last goodbyes and headed off for our next adventure.

 The flight was 6 hours, then a 40 minute bus ride to the train, followed by a three hour train ride.
 Although it was a lot of traveling I would do it exactly the same way again.
 We were able to see a bit of California and for the first time ever the Pacific Ocean, from the train.
 Buddy loved all the travel, took a few naps and ate his weight in snacks throughout the trek.

 We were picked up from the San Diego Train station by the wonderful trail angels Scout and Frodo.
 They pick PCT hikers up from the train station or the airport and bring them back to their house and welcome them as guests for the night.
 Since we’ve traveled all day long we are going to stay here the night and beginning the trail on Saturday morning.